Eating and Drinking: A complex developmental process

 Registration for ASHA Continuing Education

 ASHA continuing education credits are available only to those enrolled in this academic course through the Advanced Certificate in Pediatric Dysphagia Program.
 Only participants who successfully complete each course and receive academic credit are eligible for ASHA continuing education credit.
-Click here for more ASHA CEU information.
+Learn more by visiting the ASHA CEU Information page and explore the Pediatric Dysphasia program FAQs.

-The School of Health Sciences and Practices invites Speech-Language Pathologists to apply to the Pediatric Dysphagia Certificate program.
-Our program is a Fall only start.
-Completed applications are reviewed by members of the faculty in the Department of Speech-Language Pathology.
+The School of Health Sciences and Practices invites Speech-Language Pathologists and Occupational Therapists to apply to the Pediatric Dysphagia Certificate program.
+Our program is a fall-only start.
+Completed applications are reviewed by members of the faculty in the Division of Speech-Language Pathology.
 The staff from the Admissions Office is available to provide information and answer questions before and during the admissions process.

 In order to be considered for the program, please submit the following: